What is Cabinet Door Overlay?

 Full Overlay or Euro-Door

 A full overlay door covers a majority of the side panel (in case of frameless) or frame in face frame applications.
-The full overlay door is used most often on contemporary, especially frameless European style cabinets.
+The full overlay door is used on contemporary, frameless European-style cabinets.
+Full overlay doors are perfect for achieving a sleek, modern look with minimal visible gaps, making them a popular choice for contemporary kitchens and modern bathroom cabinets.

 << Go back to Express Eddie's Resource Toolbox